mukulljangid/graphQL_hasura/graphql_blog.md

 More information can be found on https://hasura.io/opensource/

 ### Summary
-For condensing the entire process into a couple of lines, all you need is a hasura account and a database which can be linked to hasura and we can then get straight to API making.
+For condensing the entire process into a couple of lines, all we need is a hasura account and a database which can be linked to hasura and we can then get straight to API making.
+Start checking boxes of the columns we want to display in your query.
+Select them in the order that we would like it to be displayed.
+See that the query formed is correct and has no red lines to indicates errors and then we can shoot it to see the results!
+Use aggregate functions and form more complex queries and still expect the result to be really quick.
+That's the benefit of Hasura and we can use it to back any application we like.

 ### Conclusion